The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Krakow is a charming old town of cobbled streets, historic buildings and the largest medieval square in Europe, Rynek Główny.
 Visitors to this historic Polish town will find plenty of attractions, museums and shopping, along with good restaurants and a lively nightlife.

 Krakow Główny Station is ten minutes on foot from Krakow Old Town.
 This modern station, built underground, brings together the city's rail, bus and tram services.
 Trams run to Kazimierz in the city centre while bus services take visitors into the city and other popular destinations, such as Zakopane, Wieliczka and the Tatra Mountains.
 Taxis are available at ground level above the station.
 Night buses and trams operate seven days a week in Krakow.

-Travel by train between Berlin, Germany and Kraków, Poland is: Partially open.
+Travel between Berlin, Germany and Kraków, Poland by train is: Fully open.

-The above information was last checked on 23/10/2021.
-Remember to check the latest COVID-19 travel safety regulations for your train from Berlin to Kraków closer to your date of departure here.
+The information above was last checked on 15/05/2022.
+Remember to review the latest COVID-19 travel safety regulations for your train between Berlin and Kraków as this information can change.

-The current restriction level for your return trip by train from Kraków to Berlin is: Partially open
+The restriction level for your return train to Berlin, Germany from Kraków is: Partially open.

 The government of Germany has imposed these measures to reduce the spread of COVID-19: